-Waterproof sandals: If you are planning to ride any water rides like Splash Mountain and Kali River Rapids, or you plan to visit the water parks of Disney like Typhoon Lagoon or Blizzard Beach, be sure to pack some waterproof sandals or flip flops.
-Though I do not advise walking through the parks for the whole day in flip flops, it is great to pop them on for water rides.
-Then, just store them in a bag into your backpack and change back into socks and tennis shoes.
+Waterproof sandals: If you are planning to ride any water rides like Splash Mountain and Kali River Rapids, bring waterproof shoes.
+If you plan to visit the water parks of Disney like Typhoon Lagoon or Blizzard Beach, be sure to pack some flip-flops.
+Though I do not advise walking through the parks for the whole day in flip-flops, it is great to pop them on for water rides.
+Then, just store them in a bag in your backpack and change back into socks and tennis shoes.
 No one wants soggy socks for their Disney vacation.
-These are also a great option if you are caught in a sudden rain storm.
+These are also a great option if you are caught in a sudden rainstorm.

 Bathing suit: I know, a bathing suit?
 Yes!
-Even in the first week of February, you may be able to take advantage of warmer daytime temperatures and take a swim at the Disney resorts pools or a dip in the hot tub.
+Even in the first week of February, you may be able to take advantage of warmer daytime temperatures.
+Enjoy the heated Disney resort pools or hot tubs.
 Those used to colder climates may consider February in Florida downright balmy!
 I love looking forward to a day at the pool after the holiday season is over.
-In fact, I think there’s no better way to celebrate Valentine’s Day than to spend a day at the parks, a quick swim in the pool and a fantastic dinner at Disney Springs.
+In fact, I think there’s no better way to celebrate Valentine’s Day than to spend a day at the parks.
+We then follow up with a quick swim in the pool and a fantastic dinner at Disney Springs.

 Can you swim at Disney World in February?

 Yes!
 Disney World pools are heated.
-Pools stay at a warm 82 degrees Fahrenheit all year long, so you can jump in any time during your stay, winter, spring, summer or fall.
+Pools stay at a warm 82 degrees Fahrenheit all year long.
+You can jump in any time during your stay, winter, spring, summer, or fall.
 One of the great bonus points of Florida weather!
 Of course, pools will close for inclement weather.

 Do I need to pack a towel for swimming at Disney World?

-You will find a variety of answers on this one, but in general, every time I have stayed at a Disney World resort, pool towels are available.
-There is a cart with clean towels at each pool and a bin to deposit used towels at the end of your swim.
+You will find a variety of answers on this one, but in general, Disney resort pool towels are available.

 What should I pack in my Disney World park bag in February?

-Rain Gear: Whether you are traveling for a February trip, for spring break, during the summer or at Thanksgiving, rainy days are always a possibility in Florida.
+Rain Gear: No matter what time you travel, rainy days are always a possibility in Florida.
 Even with high temperatures, summer showers are a common occurrence.
-Be sure to throw a rain jacket, small umbrella or poncho into your park bag.
-The good news is that rain showers are generally brief in Orlando, not heavy rain, and can help thin out crowd levels.
+Be sure to throw a rain jacket, small umbrella, or poncho into your park bag.
+The good news is that rain showers are generally brief in Orlando and not heavy rain.
+They can help thin out crowd levels.
 Pop on your rain gear and keep moving!

-Sunglasses/Sunscreen/hat: You may not think of packing these items in February, but make sure to bring sunglasses, sunscreen and a sun hat with you to Disney World!
-Even if high temperatures aren’t present, sunny days will be (that’s why we love Florida!), so make sure to protect your sun and skin.
-Of course, you can pick them up at the Disney World theme parks, but if you are trying to lower the bill on your credit card, pack them from home!
+Sunglasses/Sunscreen/hat: You may not think of packing these items in February, but make sure to bring sunglasses, sunscreen, and a sun hat with you to Disney World!
+Even if high temperatures aren’t present, sunny days will be (that’s why we love Florida!).
+Make sure to protect your sun and skin.
+You can pick them up at the Disney World theme parks, but if you are trying to lower the bill on your credit card, pack them!

 Water bottles: Pack a refillable water bottle for each member of your party.
-Even though during cooler weather, you may not feel yourself getting as thirsty compared to summer months, you need to hydrate continually throughout your time at Disney.
-Use water fountains throughout the parks to refill or take advantage of free cups of ice water throughout the parks at quick service dining locations.
+Even though during cooler weather, you may not feel yourself getting as thirsty compared to summer months.
+You need to hydrate continually throughout your time at Disney.
+Use water fountains throughout the parks to refill.
+You can also take advantage of free cups of ice water throughout the parks at quick-service dining locations.

-Snacks: Disney World is full of delicious and yummy snacks, but they can add up, both in calories and dollars spent.
+Snacks: Disney World is full of delicious and yummy snacks.
+However, they can add up, both in calories and dollars spent.
 Consider taking a few of your snacks into the parks to prevent any “hangry” meltdowns.
-Our favorite snacks to pack include: Goldfish crackers, peanut butter crackers, dried fruit, lollipops, gum, granola bars, and small packs of cereal.
+Our favorite snacks to pack include Goldfish crackers, peanut butter crackers, and dried fruit.
+Don’t forget lollipops, gum, granola bars, and small packs of cereal.

-Remember, you can not buy gum in the Disney World parks, so it is nice to put some in your park bag to help satisfy any sugar cravings and pass the time in line.
+Remember, you can not buy gum in the Disney World parks.
+It is nice to put some in your park bag to help satisfy any sugar cravings.
+They also help pass the time in line.

-Light up wands, glow sticks: If you have little ones that may be tempted by the light up toys on Main Street, stop by the Dollar Store before your trip and stock up on glow sticks and light up wands.
-The sun goes down earlier in February in Florida, so make fun bracelets and necklaces to pass the time as you wait for the night time shows to begin at Epcot or Magic Kingdom.
+Light-up wands, and glow sticks: If you have little ones, they may be tempted by the light-up toys on Main Street.
+Stop by the Dollar Store before your trip and stock up on glow sticks and light-up wands.
+The sun goes down earlier in February in Florida.
+Make fun bracelets and necklaces to pass the time as you wait for the nighttime shows to begin at Epcot or Magic Kingdom.

 Are there special events in February at Disney World to consider?

 My favorites during the Epcot International Festival of the Arts include watching the animators at Animation Academy, checking out the chalk art displays, and taking in the Disney Broadway singers.
-If you have little ones, this is also the perfect day to let them experience a Broadway style concert in a short amount of time.
-The outdoor venue and the shorter duration makes it a perfect experience for little ones that aren’t yet able to sit through an entire Broadway performance.
-The visual artist performances are also completely magical.
+If you have little ones, this is also the perfect day to let them experience a Broadway-style concert in a short amount of time.
+The outdoor venue and the shorter duration make it a perfect experience for little ones who aren’t yet able to sit through an entire Broadway performance.
+The visual artist’s performances are also completely magical.